mikeqfu/pydriosm/docs/source/quick-start.rst

 Quick start
 ===========

-For a demonstration of how how pydriosm works with `OpenStreetMap`_ (OSM) data, this part of the documentation provides a quick guide with some practical examples of using the package to download, parse and store the OSM data.
+For a demonstration of how pydriosm works with `OpenStreetMap`_ (OSM) data, this part of the documentation provides a quick guide with some practical examples of using the package to download, parse and store the OSM data.

 .. note::